 Yeboah doubled Leeds’ advantage in the 64th minute with a brilliant curling effort and ten minutes from time he completed his hat-trick.
 However, in coming off his line to try to close the angle, Delaroche ended up in a nasty collision with defender Basile Boli.

-He was stretchered off with his neck in a brace and newly installed Monaco coach was forced to ask one of his subs – current Leicester City manager Claude Puel – to come on in goal.
+He was stretchered off with his neck in a brace and newly installed Monaco coach Jean Tigana was forced to ask one of his subs – Claude Puel, who would go on to briefly manage Leicester City – to come on in goal.

 Obviously wearing the outfield shorts and socks, he put on an orange and yellow version of the newest adidas style which had lasted that summer.